Table of Contents

 We’re full-service so you don’t testify with a stranger

-This is one Antelope Valley bankruptcy attorney who knows their way around the bankruptcy court.
+This is one Antelope Valley bankruptcy attorney who knows their way around the bankruptcy court, and the bankruptcy courtroom to enforce your bankruptcy protection.
 Why?
 Because you’re not alone.
 We usually personally attend.

 That’s why we do what the other Antelope Valley bankruptcy attorneys won’t do.
 I typically make the drive to downtown Los Angeles to be with my clients.